IPA.CONF(5) IPA.CONF(5)

 width program).

-Suppose that current counter's value of the threshold is 90 Mbytes at
+Suppose that the threshold's current counter's value is 90 Mbytes at

-value of the threshold becomes 0 Mbyte, because there is at least one
+current counter's value becomes 0 Mbyte, because there is at least one

 time interval in 5 hours between 21:00 and 08:00 of the next day.
 Here